zqx1392/hello-world/README.md

 give fucking book to warm

-think homework 2 for batch lesson 2
+think homework 2 for batch lesson 2 - how about creating bad batch file and have them fix duplication?

 change website shit.